SophieBosio/sophiebosio.github.io/content/posts/monads-haskell.md

 First, I'll give a brief introduction to monads, using the `List` monad as an example.

 Then, to explain why we might want to use monads, I'll reproduce a famous example:
 Using the Writer monad to perform logging.
+I'll be borrowing heavily [this intro](https://www.youtube.com/watch?v=C2w45qRc3aU) to monads by Studying With Alex on YouTube.

 And finally, to cover more of the theory behind monads, we'll have a look at the `Maybe` monad in Haskell.